-The CEO of the e-commerce firm decided to offer a highly unusual benefits package, reimbursing his fulltime employees for their wedding expenses.
+The CEO of this e-commerce firm decided to offer a highly unusual benefits package, reimbursing his fulltime employees for their wedding expenses

 Talking to Inc., Chieh Huang, the company’s CEO and cofounder, said he decided to pay for his employees’ weddings after one staff member’s particularly difficult situation.

 The worker, Marcel Graham, was struggling to cover his mother’s medical expenses and save up to marry his fiancée, eventually breaking down at his work station.

 Right there and then, Huang decided to do something: “F--- it, I'm gonna do the right thing and change this man's life," Huang said.